Azure/azure-relay-bridge/OVERVIEW.md

 And you can do all that without configuring any kind of inbound network access to the containers.

+Some of these scenarios are illustrated in the [README](README.md) file.

-Practically all TCP-based services, including HTTP(S), are compatible with the Azure Relay Bridge.
+Practically all UDP- and TCP-based services, including HTTP(S), are compatible with the Azure Relay Bridge.
 For services that require connections to be made from both parties, the bridge can concurrently act as local and remote bridge.

 All Azure Relay endpoints are secure, requiring TLS 1.2+ (aka SSL) WebSocket connections for all connections through the Relay, and both communicating